You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Is Croatia worth visiting on a European road trip?

 Yes, absolutely!
 Croatia is one place in the Balkans worth visiting on a road trip if you’re already driving around Europe.
-The infrastructure of the roads in the country is well maintained, the distances are never too long, and there’s some incredible scenery to soak up along the way.
+The country’s roads are well-maintained, distances are never too long, and there’s some incredible scenery to soak up along the way.

 Is Croatia expensive?